 \section{Conclusion}

 We have carefully explored the performance and limitations of optomechanical pressure sensors.
-By comparing damping-based pressure measurements from three optomechanical devices to a transfer standard, we confirm that optomechanical pressure sensors are primary in the molecular flow regime.
-Our sensors achieve a total measurement uncertainty less than \(7~\si{\percent}\) over three decades of pressure.
-Owing to its fabrication from a single-crystal material, the SiC membrane sensor exhibits a total uncertainty of \(1.1~\si{\percent}\), which, to our knowledge, is the lowest reported for an optomechanical pressure sensor.
-The useful operating range of optomechanical sensors can be extended with thinner, higher-sensitivity devices or device designs with less intrinsic damping, such as Refs.~\cite{Norte2016, romero2020, shin2022, reinhardt2024}.
-Exploiting squeezed-film effects may allow primary ultra-high vacuum (\(10^{-9}~\si{\pascal}<P<10^{-6}~\si{\pascal}\)) sensing, once the accuracy of squeezed-film models is verified~\cite{reinhardt2024, han2024}.
+By comparing damping-based pressure measurements from three optomechanical devices to a secondary standard, we find that our optomechanical pressure sensors are consistent with NIST's primary pressure standards when measuring heavy gases.
+This is a necessary step towards using optomechanical pressure sensors as primary pressure sensors in industrial or metrological applications.
+The agreement between our sensors and NIST's standards does not depend on the sensor material or oscillator geometry.
+Owing to its fabrication from a single-crystal material, the SiC sensor exhibits a total uncertainty of \(1.1~\si{\percent}\).
+The uncertainty of our secondary standard allows us to determine the thin-film density of our SiN sensors with \(1~\si{\percent}\) or better total uncertainty.
+Precise measurements of optomechanical damping as a function of pressure can characterize the density of other optomechanical sensors, which must often have a well-known mass to achieve accurate measurements.

 Our optomechanical sensors possess exceptional short-term and long-term stability.
-The Allan deviation of a SiN trampoline and a SiC membrane indicate that these sensors can reach precision better than \(1~\si{\percent}\) and \(0.1~\si{\percent}\), respectively.
-The long-term baseline drift of our SiN trampolines is \(10\) times better than that of our transfer standard.
-If we view our pressure comparisons as a calibration of the optomechanical pressure sensitivity, we find that our sensors can deliver \(0.3~\si{\percent}\) of reading accuracy.
-The sensitivity measurements allow us to determine the thin-film density of our SiN sensors with better than \(1~\si{\percent}\) uncertainty.
-Such precise measurements of optomechanical damping as a function of pressure can characterize the density of other optomechanical sensors, which must have a well-known mass to achieve accurate measurements.
+The Allan deviation of one SiN trampoline indicates that optomechanical sensors can reach precision better than \(1~\si{\percent}\).
+The long-term baseline drift of our SiN trampolines is \(10\) times better than that of our secondary standard.
+The stability measurements suggest that the useful operating range of our SiN trampolines can be extended down to pressures on the order of \(100~\si{\micro\pascal}\).
 Together, our results indicate that optomechanical pressure sensors can meet or exceed the performance of capacitance diaphragm and spinning rotor gauges.